vae2/dotfiles/README.md

   * The meat of the config settings for bash
 * dot-dircolors
   * [here's why and how](http://hocuspokus.net/2008/01/a-better-ls-for-mac-os-x/)
+  * Note, I no longer use this, replaced with solarized
 * dot-emacs
   * Emacs config settings and customizations (there are good amount of these)
 * dot-emacs-dot-d